5GenCrypto/obfuscation/README.md

-# Implementation of Cryptographic Obfuscation
+# Implementation of Cryptographic Program Obfuscation

-This code presents several implementations of cryptographic obfuscation, as listed in the following table:
+This code presents several implementations of cryptographic program obfuscation, as listed in the following table:

 Scheme | ePrint Reference | Status
 ------ | ---------------- | ------